-Complex transition to practice concepts are analyzed to facilitate the transition from new graduate nurse to professional nurse after completing the NCLEX examination.
-Factors related to the development of professional identity, life-long learning, and resiliency are integrated into professional nursing roles.
+Transition to practice competencies are analyzed to facilitate the transition from graduate nurse to registered nurse after completing the NCLEX examination.
+Strategies to maintain a successful nursing career, engage in life-long learning, and build resilience are addressed.
 Prerequisite: 326, 328, 336, 337, 360, 463.
 Register in final semester of program.